andersonberg/blog/content/learning-how-to-learn.md

 After your break, go back to another time of focus.
 After 4 pomodoros you can have a longer break (15 - 30 minutes)

+## Chunking

+Chunking is a process that our brain uses to organize memories in modules.
+For example, when you have to memorize a phone number, you organize the algarisms in small groups.

+Chunks can help you to understand new concepts, because when your brain builds a chunk you can find out that a chunk may be related to other similar chunk, even from completely different fields.

+### How do I build a chunk?

+First step is to FOCUS in the information you want to process.

+### Exercises
+Exercises can improve our memory and ability to learn

 ### Changing habits

 Habits have 4 components: